nmwsharp/flip-geodesics-demo/README.md

 The app uses [polyscope](http://polyscope.run/) for visualization; see the documentation there for general details about the interface.

 Once as path is loaded, it will be drawn with a red curve along the surface.
-Expanding the [path edges] dropdown on the leftmost menu allows modifying the color and curve size, etc.
+Expanding the <kbd>path edges</kbd> dropdown on the leftmost menu allows modifying the color and curve size, etc.

-By default, only the path itself is drawn, the [show intrinsic edges] checkbox draws _all_ edges in the underlying intrinsic triangulation, in yellow (which can again be tweaked via the options on the left).
+By default, only the path itself is drawn, the  <kbd>show intrinsic edges</kbd> checkbox draws _all_ edges in the underlying intrinsic triangulation, in yellow (which can again be tweaked via the options on the left).

-The [export path lines] button writes a file called `lines_out.obj`, containing line entries for the path network.
+The  <kbd>export path lines</kbd> button writes a file called `lines_out.obj`, containing line entries for the path network.
 Note that you problably want to export _after_ straightening, to export the geodesic path network.

 ## Command line interface